From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 4. Documentary Films: Non-fiction films that present qualitative information, often through storytelling and interviews, to convey subjective experiences or perspectives.

-5. Observation Videos: Videos recorded during ethnographic or fieldwork research, showing real-life events, behaviors, or interactions in a qualitative context.
+5. Observation Videos: These videos, often recorded during ethnographic or fieldwork research, showcase real-life events, behaviors, or interactions in a qualitative context.
+They provide authentic material for creating a video collage online.

 6. Photo Input: The researchers ask participants to provide interpretations or narratives based on specific photographs.
 Often revealing subjective insights, in a qualitative research method.